 Bev Facey Spectrum- Gay Straight Alliance

-Spectrum Club invites all students grades 10-12 to join us every second Wednesday at 11:45am in room 276.
-Spend your noon hour amongst open minded and accepting individuals who have a passion for creating a supportive environment for members of the LGTBQ+ community and their friends.
+Spectrum invites all students grades 10-12 to join us every lunch hour in Room 136 or every second Thursday this school year to meet with open minded and accepting individuals who have a passion for creating a supportive environment for members of the LGTBQ+ community and their friends.
 Together we share our experiences and celebrate the diversity within Facey’s walls.
 Expect to be involved in interesting conversations, view videos, enjoy guest speakers and learn about ways to make a positive difference.
 Spectrum is known to plan great school wide activities that increase awareness of acceptance and promotes an anti-bullying environment.

 We hope to see you soon!

 If you have any questions please contract Mrs. Letawsky at firstname.lastname@example.org.